-Since the digestive systems of carnivores like cats and dogs are specifically designed to digest and derive their nourishment from the raw meat, bones and organs of other animals, it’s this food which supplies them with the most ideal, bioavailable, and easily assimilated nutrients.
+Since the digestive systems of carnivores like cats and dogs are specifically designed to digest and derive their nourishment from the raw meat, bones, and organs of other animals, it’s this food that supplies them with the most ideal, bioavailable, and easily assimilated nutrients.

 #4: weight control

 Overweight and even obesity in pets, especially those that eat mostly kibble, is an increasing problem.
 But most all pets that are started on raw very early in life as puppies or kittens have no problems with their weight, and many overweight animals that are transitioned to raw tend to lose excess ounces and pounds with time.